czh0766/jcocoatouch/README.md

 }
 ```
-- Create a app delegate that inherit from UIApplicationDelegate.
+- Create a app delegate that inherit from **UIApplicationDelegate**.
 Now you can use the iOS API to write your android app !
 ```java
 public class AppDelegate extends NSObject implements UIApplicationDelegate {